ctlusto/blog/source/about.html.md

 ---

 [^1]:Descended from the Latin *participare* and meaning, literally, "sharing in."
 I think that's nice.
-The concept of participation&mdash;especially with respect to handwringing about Millenial coddling, youth soccer trophies, etc.&mdash;gets a lot of abuse.
+The concept of participation as a personal goal gets [insert here all sorts of publicly-fashionable handwringing over Millenial coddling, youth soccer trophies, etc.] rather a lot of abuse.
 But in its bones it's really a lovely idea.